tEQuitable is a modern

 Improve workplace culture

-The Ombuds is a complementary role to Human Resources.
-By providing multiple ways for employees to surface and resolve concerns and partnering to improve systemic policies and procedures, they can greatly improve workplace culture.
+Ombuds are a complementary role to Human Resources.
+By providing multiple ways for employees to surface and resolve concerns and partnering to improve systemic policies and procedures, we can greatly improve workplace culture.

 How do Ombuds help employees?